Forex Market: Indian rupee slips against US dollar - East Coast Daily English

-In the Forex market the domestic currency Indian rupee has slipped against the US dollar in the early hours of trade.
-The main reason behind the weak performance of the Indian rupee is the rising crude-oil price and the concerns on US-China trade war.
+In the Forex market the domestic currency Indian rupee has slipped down against the American currency US dollar.
+The Indian rupee has slipped by 11 paise.

-The Indian rupee slipped 9 paise against US dollar to reach at 71.03.
-At the Interbank Foreign Exchange the domestic currency has opened marginally low.
-The Indian rupee has settled at 70.94 against the US dollar on Friday.
+At the Interbank Foreign Exchange the domestic currency opened 71.10 and then slipped down to 71.12 against the US dollar, registering a downfall of 11 paise.
+The Indian rupee has settled trade on yesterday at 71.01 against the US dollar.

+As per the market experts the weak opening of Indian share market and foreign fund outflow has caused the downfall of Indian rupee.

-The ‘Dollar Index’ which measures the strength of US currency against a basket of six global currency has slipped down by 0.04% to reach at 98.47.
+The ‘Dollar Index’ which gauges the US currency’s strength against a basket of six currencies has surged by 0.19% to 98.52.

 Post Your Comments